-D11.
+D10.
+Does an open admission policy, if reported, apply to transfer students? $\boxtimes$ Yes $\square$ No D11.
 Describe additional requirements for transfer admission, if applicable: Transfer students must have at least 12 semester hours or 16 quarter hours or will be considered first-time freshman.

-Transfer Credit Policies

-D12.
-Report the lowest grade earned for any course that may be transferred for credit: \\\\\D\\\\\

-- D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 65 Unit type credit hours - D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number \\\\\\\ Unit type \\\\\\ credit hours\\\\\\ - D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: - D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: \\\\\33\\\\

-D17.
-Describe other transfer credit policies:

-After earning 65 semester hours, regardless of where taken, a student may not transfer additional semester hours from a junior/community college.
+Al transfer work must carry a 2.0 GPA.
+Transfer Credit Policies D12.
+Report the lowest grade earned for any course that may be transferred for credit:D D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 65 Unit type credit hours D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: Number97 Unit typecredit hours D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:33 D17.
+Describe other transfer credit policies: After earning 65 semester hours, regardless of where taken, a student may not transfer additional semesters from a junior/community college.
 There is no limit to the number of credits that may be transferred from another four-year institution, but the last 33 hours for a degree from Mississippi College must be earned at Mississippi College.
-A minimum of 12 semester hours must be taken at Mississippi College in the student's major field and 6 hours in the minor;, but no more than 45 semesters may be transferred for credit toward a bachelors degree on a major in any department.
+A minimum of 12 semester hours must be taken at Mississippi College in the student's major field and 6 hours in the minor, but no more than 45 semester hours may be transferred for credit toward a bachelor's degree on a major in any department.